renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/automations_and_usage.md

 ## Local repo (CLI)

-When running from your locally cloned PR-Insight repo (CLI), your local configuration file will be used.
+When running from your locally cloned Khulnasoft Merge repo (CLI), your local configuration file will be used.
 Examples of invoking the different tools via the CLI:

 - **Review**:       `python -m pr_insight.cli --pr_url=<pr_url>  review`